tyliang/Tengyuan.Liang/content/home/about.md

 My research is supported by the NSF CAREER award and the William S. Fishman faculty fellowship.
 My current research aims to:

 - bridge the empirical and theoretical gap in modern statistical learning;
-- understand optimization and statistics of infinite-dimensional models;
+- understand optimization and inference of infinite-dimensional models;
 - explore the role of stochasticity in solving non-convex optimization.

 <!-- His CV can be found [here](pdf/Liang-CV.pdf). -->